• Skip to primary navigation

 Hi [employer/interviewer name],

 I wanted to give you a quick call to discuss our forthcoming interview for the [job title] position at [interview location], which we had scheduled for [day and Time].
-Thank you for considering me for this position, however, I’ve chosen to withdraw my application.
+Thank you for considering me for this position; however, I’ve withdrawn my application.

-[Without over sharing, explain why you’re canceling, such as you’ve reevaluated the job move.]
+[Without over-sharing, explain why you’re canceling, such as reevaluating the job move.]

 I regret any inconvenience this has caused you, and I look forward to hearing from you if there is a better fit for us in the future.